Jan Kasparec Painter in Vancouver

 - Take up exercise, re-evaluate your food intake and watch your mind from a distance.

 - Be grateful for every moment and smile.
 You only live here and now.
 Namaste.

-Big thanks to Jan for his beautiful words and we wish him the best of luck.
+Big thanks to Jan Kasparec for his beautiful words and we wish him the best of luck.

 Interview was conducted by Lenka de Graafova, CEO of LingoStar Translations Vancouver.
 We welcome your feedback through our Facebook page LingoStar Translations.
-This article is also available in the Czech language at dev.lingo-star.com/project/jan-kasparec-rozhovor-vancouver/.
+This article is also available in the Czech language at dev.lingo-star.com/news.

-Included in the photo below is one of the paintings that Lenka bought that is prominently displayed in the LingoStar office right now.
+Included in the photos below is one of the paintings that Lenka bought that is prominently displayed in the LingoStar office right now.